 - Create a parking lot for ideas that sidetrack you.
 For instance, if you’re busy working on a school project and an idea pops into your head to check on your friend, write it down in a notebook or sticky notes.
 Dump these ideas in your “parking lot” and revive them at a more appropriate time.

 - Identify your triggers to help you anticipate the distractions.
 For instance, if you’re distracted by the thought or sight of food, try to stay away from the kitchen.
-You can also turn these triggers into rewards such that if you complete the agreed portion of your task, you can indulge in your distraction for several minutes.
+You can also turn these triggers into rewards such that if you complete the agreed portion of your task, you can indulge in your

 - Create a schedule and stick to it